phorton1/Arduino-fridgeController/docs/design.md

   determines, logically, that the compressor is running, that is that INV_VAN>0 (the FAN is running), and there are no errors (INV_ERROR == 0). displayed as the blue diode.
-- **TEMP_ERROR** - integer 0..7; set to zero or one of the TSENSE_ERROR
-  constants in tSense.h if there is a problem reading the temperature sensors.
 - **VOLTS_FRIDGE** float, 0..15, the actual voltage measured for FAN/DIODE+,
   which serves as a proxy for the compressor power supply
 - **VOLTS_5V** - float, 0..12, the voltage of the VUSB to the ESP32
   measured from the buck converter

+### UI Configuration Variables

+- **BACKLIGHT_SECS** - ingeger, default(15) max(120)
+  How long the LCD back light will stay on after booting or any button press.
+  A value of 120 means "forever", never turn the backlight off.

 ## Initial Implementation Notes

 I have to try this to see if and how it works.
 At this time I believe